stanford-cs348b/pbrt-setup/README.md

     export PATH=full_path_to_your_pbrt_build_directory:$PATH

-to your [.bash\_profile file](http://superuser.com/questions/678113/how-to-add-a-line-to-bash-profile).
+to your [.bash\_profile file](http://superuser.com/questions/678113/how-to-add-a-line-to-bash-profile) (or to your `.zprofile` file if using zsh).
 On Windows, you can use the GUI to change your [PATH environment variable](http://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10).

 For the remainder of this assignment, we'll assume that pbrt is correctly built and that the pbrt binaries are in your path.